Skip to main content

 Connection: Gmail API via OAuth

-Filo works exclusively with Gmail, and it shows.
+FiloMail works exclusively with Gmail, and it shows.
 Every feature is built around the Gmail API, Google's official interface for third-party apps.
 Labels sync natively, search operators carry over, and categories map to Smart Labels you can customize with plain-language rules.
 On iPhone, the v1.3.9 release is the flagship experience.

-Gmail only.
-If you use Outlook, Yahoo, or anything else, Filo can't help.
-There's no Apple Watch app.
-And while the app now runs everywhere including Windows and Android, the iPhone version gets features first, which means other platforms sometimes lag a step behind.
+Where it falls short: Gmail only.
+If you use Outlook, Yahoo, or anything else, FiloMail can't help.
+No Apple Watch app.
+And while the app now runs everywhere, the iPhone version gets features first.

-The strongest combination of Gmail integration and AI on iPhone.
-To-do extraction alone sets it apart.
-No competitor offers anything like it.
-The free tier includes all AI features, which makes the "just try it" barrier nonexistent.
-Rated 4.8\u2605 on the App Store and an Editor's Choice pick in multiple regions.
-If your email is Gmail, start here.
+Bottom line: The strongest combination of Gmail integration and AI on iPhone.
+To-do extraction alone sets it apart — no competitor offers anything like it.
+The free tier includes all AI features, so there's no reason not to try it.
+Rated 4.8★ on the App Store and an Editor's Choice pick in multiple regions.

-Try Filo free \u2192 filomail.com
+Try FiloMail free → filomail.com

 2. Apple Mail: Best Default Option